rageofpaju/Metis_ENG/README.md

 ## DATA
 - Original Source of data
-	- A CSV file of Food.com recipes dataset obtained from Kaggle  (shorturl.at/jzCRY)
+	- A CSV file of Food.com recipes dataset obtained from [kaggle](shorturl.at/jzCRY).
 	- Some of its columns include name, prep/cook time, ingredients, ratings, calories, nutritions, instructions
 	- 550,000 entries